Kiwihead15/ObjectDetector/Readme.md

 ![Screenshot 2022-09-13 105739](https://user-images.githubusercontent.com/105232789/190707250-0e481f4c-d403-4e1b-94f3-7095a907019b.png)

-To install this app into your PC just copy all files into a folder, and run "odimageGUI.py" from your code editor.
+To install this app into your PC just clone the repository in a folder, create a virtual enviroment, install everything by "pip install -r requirements.txt" and run "odimageGUI.py" file.